coffeegreg/YTuner/README.md

 ```
 Do not forget to add execute privileges to `ytuner` on linux/*nix systems with a command like `chmod +x ytuner`.
 ### Windows
+>Tip: Due to this "issue" [#87](https://github.com/coffeegreg/YTuner/issues/87) with false positives of Windows Defender and the VirusTotal "oracle" I removed all YTuner binaries for M$ Windows.
->Tip: In this case you have to build your YTuner binaries yourself.
+>In this case you have to build your YTuner binaries yourself.

 Simply execute `ytuner.exe`.